Lessons from Yahoo hack: Simple tips to safeguard your email - Business - NZ Herald News

 Don't include your kids' names, birthdays or references to any other personal details.
 Hackers routinely troll Facebook and Twitter for clues to passwords like these.
 Obvious and default passwords such as "Password123" are also bad, as are words commonly found in dictionaries, as these are used in programs hackers have to automate guesses.

-You can make your own strong passwords with randomly capitalized nonsense words interspersed with numbers and characters " like, say, "giLLy31!florp."
+You can make your own strong passwords with randomly capitalised nonsense words interspersed with numbers and characters - like, say, "giLLy31!florp."
 (Just don't use that one now that it's appeared in this story.)
-So long as you're making up the words yourself, these are difficult for hackers to crack " and they're easier to remember than you might think, though you might want to practice them a few times.
+So long as you're making up the words yourself, these are difficult for hackers to crack - and they're easier to remember than you might think, though you might want to practice them a few times.

 "It's more secure and it makes your life easier," said Jamie Winterton, director of strategy at the Global Security Initiative at Arizona State University.